bootphon/phonemizer/README.md

         en-us-festival	->	english-us

-    Languages supported by espeak are:
+    Languages supported by espeak are (espeak-ng supports even more of them):

         af	->	afrikaans
 	    an	->	aragonese